brightcove/brightcove-player-sdk-ios-ima/README.md

 Installation
 ============
 The IMA Plugin for Brightcove Player SDK provides a static library framework for installation.
 A dynamic framework will be added in the future when Google releases a dylib version of IMA.

+The IMA plugin current supports only version 3.0b16 of Google's IMA library.
+Support will be added for the latest released version in the near future.

 CocoaPods
 --------------